 But, if you’re looking to arrive prepared, here’s what to pack for Japan…

 Packing light in Japan is a useful skill.
 The Metro, bullet trains and rail system are the default ways of navigating the country, so having luggage that’s light and easy to carry helps.
 The area for suitcases can often be full and a lot of stations can become crowded, with less access to elevators or escalators.

-“Uber and taxis are so expensive in Tokyo,” says Flash Pack’s resident adventure planner, Tino Roco.
+“Uber and taxis are so expensive in Tokyo,” says Tino Roco.
 “You’ll want to be able to move freely enough to navigate public transport”.

-Traveling with a small carry-on suitcase or backpack is really our top tip.
-But, if you’d rather not go light, Japan has a luggage-forwarding service that makes traveling even more of a breeze when you’re criss-crossing the country.
+Travelling with a small carry-on suitcase or backpack is really our top tip.
+But, if you’d rather not travel light, Japan has a luggage-forwarding service that makes travelling even more of a breeze when you’re criss-crossing the country.

 "Buy a camera in Tokyo"

 Says Flash Pack founder and former photojournalist Lee Thompson

 “The vintage clothes scene is huge in Japan, so you’ll want to have space as they have loads of second-hand clothes shops full of amazing stuff,” adds Flash Pack co-founder Lee Thompson.
 Tokyo is at the helm of the vintage scene, with Shimokitazawa being an awesome neighbourhood for thrifting.

 The same can be said for not overpacking tech.
 Lee, a former photojournalist, says: “Don’t take much tech with you – buy a camera in Tokyo.
 I saved around £200 on a Canon model purchasing it out there instead.”

 Jamie Lafferty, a contributing SOLO writer and roving photographer, who’s visited all of Japan’s 47 prefectures, adds: “Get a spare charger, a universal adapter and more memory cards than seems logical.”